Ecosystems of Kansas Summer Institute June 5-7, 2023

 - meet other teachers across the state,

-All high school level biology and environmental studies teachers from across Kansas can apply.
+All middle school science teachers from across Kansas can apply.
 We aspire to train a diverse cohort each summer and welcome all applicants, including underrepresented minorities.
 We review applications without regard to race, color, religion, gender, gender identity, sexual orientation, national origin, genetics, disability, age, or veteran status.

-As one of 10 participants, you will work in small groups based upon areas of interest.
-University researchers will guide you throughout the week as you conduct experiments, discuss results, and develop NGSS-based lessons to take back to your classrooms.
-Other activities include lunch-and-learns, a field trip to the Konza Prairie, and GIS mapping practice.
+You will learn in small groups based upon areas of interest.
+University researchers and facilitators will guide you.
+You will have the opportunity to consider ideas for NGSS-based lessons to take back to your classrooms.
+Other activities include lunch-and-learns, GIS mapping practice, a field trip to the Rockefeller Prairie, and lab and campus tours.
 Participants are expected to work in small groups to find ways to integrate this material into their classrooms.

 Yes!
-Participants earn a $1,000 stipend for actively engaging in the week’s activities and writing curriculum.
-You will also get a travel allowance, and we provide housing for those participants who live more than an hour drive from the Biological Field Station.
+Participants earn a $500 stipend for actively engaging in the program.
+You will also get a travel allowance, and we provide housing for those participants who live more than an hour drive from the University of Kansas Biological Field Station.
+Additional funding will be provided to support classroom supplies.

 This program is designed to support and inspire educators.
 We value the work you do every day to teach your students.
 Our main goal is to provide an experience that will leave you feeling appreciated, refreshed, and retooled for your next academic year.